 A cautionary tale: a Great Lakes port town had been enjoying a successful maritime heritage festival for over 25 years with an attendance over the weekend of about 30,000 people.
 They hired musical performers from around the Great Lakes that specialized in maritime tunes.
 They also encouraged the participation of maritime-themed artisans to vend at their event – photographers, sculptors, sign makers – all with wares celebrating the nautical life.
 Then there was a change of management of the event and the newly appointed music director replaced the maritime performers with his personal Christian Rock band, a Country and Western band and a Ska band, among others.
 Within three years the attendance plummeted to about 3,000 for the weekend, vendors fled en masse and eventually the event was permanently cancelled after nearly three decades of success.
 It was estimated that a weekend maritime event in this town generated about 3.5 million dollars in business for the local economy – completely lost because someone ignored the maritime theme of the event.

-Fortunately, the Great Lakes is surrounded by a generous amount of maritime-themed performers.
-In fact, globally, the maritime music genre is very popular, with groups and well-attended events (40-90K people attending!) in Quebec, Ireland, Scotland, England, Cornwall, Brittany, the Netherlands, Switzerland, Poland, New Zealand and Australia!
+Fortunately, the Great Lakes are surrounded by a generous amount of maritime-themed performers.
+In fact, globally, the maritime music genre is very popular, with groups and well-attended events (40-110K people attending!) in Quebec, Ireland, Scotland, England, Cornwall, Brittany, the Netherlands, Switzerland, Poland, New Zealand and Australia!
 One very successful festival that is part of the Tall Ships Challenge® brings over maritime musicians from Europe every tour year.
 Be like that festival!

 Here is information on a few local-to-the-Great Lakes maritime musicians available to entertain for your event.